 - A confirming document that explains who was named the estate administrator or executor.

 You’ll also need a photo ID, such as a driver’s license or passport, and a verifiable Social Security number.
 If you can produce your original SSN card, that is even better.
-Despite these requirements, every estate is unique, and so is the process for getting an advance.
-Some cases may require documents that are unnecessary for others, including:
+Aside from these general requirements, every estate is unique, and so is the process for getting an advance.
+Some cases may require additional documents, including:

 - Letters of administration

 - Petition for probate

 Gathering your documentation for inheritance advances can be complex.
 If you’re uncertain about which documents you need, just contact your advance provider.
 They can give you more specific information about what you need to provide and what you don’t need to worry about.
 At Inheritance Funding, our experts are always happy to discuss your inheritance and help you determine what paperwork is necessary to get your money immediately.